robin0025/usefulJER_psychopy/README.md

 # usefulJER_psychopy
-A repository for useful sets of function for use on and with psychopy.
+A repository of useful function sets for use in conjunction with psychopy.

 ## Containing:
 port_func.py - useful for any the common triggering methods employed for EEG/MEG using psychopy.<br />